Read on for a detailed breakdown of what it costs to travel to Thailand.

 So you’ll probably be travelling long distances within the country, and luckily these journeys can be very cheap.

-Here is a general idea of what different transport options cost in Thailand:
+Here is a general idea of what different transport options cost when you visit Thailand:

-Here is the average cost of travelling long distances around Thailand.
+Here is the average cost of travelling long distances around Thailand via local transportation.